-"All lettings must be Approved by the Headteacher and Chair of FPH&S committee within a framework determined by the governing body and should be recorded in a diary or register".
+"All lettings must be Approved by the Headteacher within a framework determined by the governing body and should be recorded in a diary or register".

 Sports lettings and school based lettings are approved by School Business Manager as stated in the current Lettings Policy.